Adrigorithm/DeLijn.Net/README.md

 A C# DeLijn API library for dotnet core 8, featuring automatic ratelimiting, caching and parsing.

 ## Installation

+There is nothing yet, so there's nothing to install, but for future reference:
 You will need to use [dotnet 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to use this library.